rodrigocfd/winsafe-examples/README.md

 This repo contains several examples of native Win32 applications written in [Rust](https://www.rust-lang.org) with [WinSafe](https://github.com/rodrigocfd/winsafe).
 All examples follow the same program structure, which is the recommended way to build a WinSafe application.

 Each directory is a full application, with is own `Cargo.toml`.
-Note that WinSafe dependency is set to a sibling local directory for testing purposes, but you can change it to the normal [crates.io](https://crates.io/crates/winsafe) if you want to.

 ## Resources